 2) Channel configuration transaction This transaction will be broadcast to the ordering service after network startup for the channel creation operations.
 It defines and determines channels for this network.

-3) Anchor peer transactions, these transactions will specify anchor peer for each organizations on this channel one by one.
+3) Anchor peer transactions, these transactions will specify anchor peers for each organization on this channel one by one.
 Anchor peers are used by gossip to make peers in different organizations know about each other.
-There must be at least one anchor peer exist in one channel, and it’s recommended that there should be set of anchor peers in every organizations for crash fault tolerant and high performance.
+There must be at least one anchor peer exist in one channel, and it’s recommended that there should be a set of anchor peers in every organizations for crash fault-tolerant and high performance.

 >Kafaka : Its is implemented on several nodes outside of the orderer nodes.

->RAft : Raft (Reliable, Replicated, Redundant, And Fault-Tolerant ) is a crash fault tolerant ordering service based on the Raft protocol in etcd.
-The main difference from Kafka is that, everything is embedded into the orderer nodes.
-Fabric provides several configuration parameters such as block timeout and block size in ordering service for customized purpose.
+>RAft : Raft (Reliable, Replicated, Redundant, And Fault-Tolerant ) is a crash fault-tolerant ordering service based on the Raft protocol in etcd.
+The main difference from Kafka is that, everything is embedded in the orderer nodes.
+Fabric provides several configuration parameters such as block timeout and block size in ordering service for the customized purposes.

-4. Peer : Its a one of main fundamental element comprised primarily a set of peer nodes in HLF network.
-It is a kind of node that hosts the ledger and chaincode in Hyperledger Fabric System.
+4. Peer : It's a one of the main fundamental element comprised primarily a set of peer nodes in HLF network.
+It is a kind of node that hosts the ledger and chain code in the Hyperledger Fabric System.
 Peers are connected by channels each other and can be grouped as per the needs to manage the ledgers and contracts.

-Peers can be grouped by the organisation and contributed to the network.
-Peer plays two major roles in the network, Endorsement & Committing to ledger.
-Peer can hold more than one ledgers, which can be governed by one or more chaincodes.
+Peers can be grouped by the organization and contributed to the network.
+Peer plays two major roles in the network, Endorsement & Committing to the ledger.
+The peer can hold more than one ledgers, which can be governed by one or more chaincodes.